The Wizard of Oz: Plot

-In rural Kansas, Dorothy Gale lives on a farm owned by her Uncle Henry and Aunt Em and wishes she could be somewhere else.
-Her neighbor, Almira Gulch, who was bitten by Dorothy's dog, Toto, obtains a sheriff's order authorizing her to seize him, but Toto escapes and returns to Dorothy, who runs away to protect him.
-Professor Marvel, a charlatan fortune teller, convinces her that Aunt Em is heartbroken, which prompts Dorothy to return home.
+Dorothy Gale lives on a Kansas farm with her Uncle Henry and Aunt Em.
+Her dog Toto is seized by neighbor Almira Gulch, who has obtained a sheriff's order after being bitten by him.
+Toto escapes and returns to Dorothy, who runs away to protect him.
+Professor Marvel, a charlatan fortune teller, leads Dorothy to believe that Aunt Em is sick with heartbreak, which prompts Dorothy to return home.
 She returns just as a tornado approaches the farm.
-Unable to get into the locked storm cellar, she takes cover in the farmhouse and is knocked unconscious by the window.
-She seemingly awakens to find the house moving through the air, with her and Toto still inside it and various figures float by with Gulch turning into a witch.
+Unable to get into the locked storm cellar, she takes cover in the farmhouse and is knocked unconscious by a blown out window while inside.
+She seemingly awakens to find the house moving through the air, with her and Toto still inside it.
+Various figures float by, including Gulch, who morphs into a witch.

-The house comes down in an unknown land, and Dorothy is greeted by a good witch named Glinda, who floats down in a bubble and explains that she has landed in Munchkinland in the Land of Oz, and that the Munchkins are celebrating because the house landed on the Wicked Witch of the East, killing her.
-Her sister, the Wicked Witch of the West, suddenly appears, but before she can seize her deceased sister's ruby slippers, Glinda magically transports them onto Dorothy's feet and tells her to keep them on.
-Because the Wicked Witch has no power in Munchkinland, she leaves, but swears vengeance upon Dorothy and Toto.
-Glinda tells Dorothy to follow the yellow brick road to the Emerald City, the home of the Wizard of Oz, as he might know how to help her return home, before she floats away in her bubble.
+The house comes down in an unknown land, which turns out to be Munchkinland in the Land of Oz.
+Dorothy is greeted by a good witch named Glinda, who comes down in a bubble and informs her that the house landed on the Wicked Witch of the East, killing her.
+The Munchkins celebrate the witch's death, until her sister, the Wicked Witch of the West, shows up.
+Before she can seize her deceased sister's ruby slippers, Glinda magically transports them onto Dorothy's feet and tells her to keep them on.
+The wicked witch leaves, but swears vengeance upon Dorothy and Toto.
+Glinda, before vanishing out of sight in another bubble, tells Dorothy that the Wizard in the Emerald City is the only one who might be able to help her return home.
+Dorothy sets out down the yellow brick road to see him.

 Along the way, Dorothy meets the Scarecrow, who wants a brain; the Tin Man, who wants a heart; and the Cowardly Lion, who wants courage.
+They join Dorothy, hoping that the Wizard can help them as well.
 They reach the Emerald City, despite the efforts of the Wicked Witch.
-They are initially denied an audience with the Wizard by his guard, who relents due to Dorothy's grief, and they are led into the Wizard's chambers.
-He appears as a giant ghostly head and tells them he will grant their wishes if they bring him the Wicked Witch's broom.
+The Wizard appears as a giant ghostly head and tells them he will grant their wishes if they bring him the Wicked Witch's broom.